 Also, humans can be bitten by this pest, but they will not reproduce with this host.

 Dangers of Flea Infestation

 This pest can carry and pass on diseases, as well as parasitic worms.
 For example, dog and cat fleas play host to dog tapeworm, and this can be passed to humans too.
 Though the UK isn’t famous for diseases transmitted via fleas, they do bite and leave behind red, irritated spots on the skin.

 Larvae survive in dark locations with high humidity, which includes pet bedding and carpets.
 In total, larvae will become adults within four weeks of hatching though this may vary depending on environmental factors.
 Typically speaking, they will stay a pupa during the cold winter months and will only emerge if they sense the movement of a possible host.

-If you’ve invested in flea pest control in London, please see the below guidelines for preparing the property for treatment:
+If you live in London and you’ve invested in flea pest control, please see the below guidelines for preparing the property for treatment: